01101010110/proot-distro-scripts/README.md

 # Proot-Distro Scripts

-This repository contains scripts that are able to be executed using one line of code, and without having to preinstall anything other than your Termux app and viewing app.
+This repository contains scripts that are able to be executed using one line of code, and without having to preinstall anything other than the Termux app and Termux-x11 viewing app.

 ### Features